iresearch-toolkit/iresearch/README.md

 building blocks available in the API.
 The querying infrastructure provides the capability of ordering the result set by one or more ranking/scoring implementations.
-The ranking/scoring implementation logic is plugin-based and lazy-initialized during runtime as needed, allowing for addition of custom ranking/scoring logic without the need to even recompile the iResearch library.
+The ranking/scoring implementation logic is plugin-based and lazy-initialized during runtime as needed, allowing for addition of custom ranking/scoring logic without the need to even recompile the IResearch library.

 ## High level architecture and main concepts